 We still had a fun time searching for a few sprigs though!

-They also have a little shack store where you can buy a few handmade lavender products.
+They also have a little store where you can buy a few handmade lavender products.

 The restaurant is located right next to a winery and offers a great view of the surrounding vineyards.

-When we were there, the vineyard was named Mandola Estate Winery as the restaurant and the vineyard were owned by the Mandola brothers who also own Carrabba’s Italian Grill.
+At the time we were there, the vineyard was named Mandola Estate Winery as the restaurant and the vineyard were originally owned by the Mandola brothers who also own Carrabba’s Italian Grill.
 Brandon and I thought this was special since we met when we were waiting tables at Carrabba’s while we were both in college.
 However, the winery is now named Duchman Family Winery.

-It is a great place to relax and enjoy a bottle glass of wine.
+It’s a great place to relax and enjoy a bottle of wine!